 FSD software already appears to be running in test/shadow mode across Europe.
 Recent updates have added border warnings for supervised mode.
 These changes prepare cars for legal FSD (Supervised) use once regulators give the green light.
-Still, a full customer rollout next week looks unlikely even if approval lands on March 20.
-Tesla needs time to roll out the software update and test it gradually.
+A full customer rollout looks unlikely immediately even if approval lands, as Tesla needs time to roll out the software update and test it gradually.

 How Close Is Approval Right Now?